crisluengo/doxpp/doc/json_output.md

    "brief": "",
    "doc": "",
-   "parent": "",       // ID of the parent group, if any "subgroups": []     // list of ids of child groups }
+   "parent": "",       // ID of the parent group, if any "subgroups": []     // list of IDs of child groups }

 Groups can be nested.